Part of the alepha package. Import from alepha/server/auth.

 It's cookie-based and SSR friendly.

-For more details, see the Descriptors documentation.
+For more details, see the Primitives documentation.

 Supports multiple authentication strategies: credentials (username/password), OAuth2, and OIDC (OpenID Connect).
 Handles token management, user profile retrieval, and integration with both external identity providers (Auth0, Keycloak) and internal realms.